crowl0gic/ffmpeg-nvidia/README.md

 sudo make install
 ```

+As an added benefit, this will create ffmpeg libraries that support NVIDIA decoding, which we'll be using later.

 ## Set up ffmpeg for Motion

 I referred to this [excellent post](https://superuser.com/a/1296511) for an overview of ffmpeg h264_nvenc settings